 Hickory Hills Recreation/Ski Area has been owned and operated as a ski area and municipal park by the City of Traverse City since 1952 and has been an iconic natural setting within the Traverse City micropolitan area.
 The park is widely used by the greater community—offering active and passive recreational activities through all four seasons.
 Hickory Hills is an important community asset that provides affordable recreation opportunities for area youth and residents alike.

-During the winter months, the Hickory Hills Ski Area offers 13 runs for skiers and snowboarders, including a bunny hill with a “magic carpet.”
+During the winter months, the Hickory Hills Ski Area offers 15 runs for skiers and snowboarders, including a bunny hill with a “carpet lift.”
 The top of Swede trail offers great views of Grand Traverse Bay and Downtown Traverse City.
 Nordic skiers may enjoy a 5k trail meandering through the woods.
 During the Alpine & Nordic season, Hickory Hills has a Ski Patrol that assists in promoting safe skiing and offering first aid services.

 Additional recreation is offered with the existing hiking and biking trail network.
 The park is also very popular due to the award-winning Disc Golf course that has a total of 18 holes and offers three-season recreation.